-- Compile error The mutant resulted in a compiler error.
+- Compile error The mutant caused a compile error.
 This can happen in compiled languages.
 Don't spend too much attention looking at this mutant.
 It is not represented in your mutation score.

-- Ignored The mutant was not tested because the config of the user asked for it to be ignored.
+- Ignored The mutant wasn't tested because it is ignored.
+Either by user action, or for another reason.
 This will not count against your mutation score but will show up in reports.

 Based on these states, we can calculate the following metrics:

 killed + timeout